lupyuen/lupyuen.github.io/src/usb2.md

 Maybe someday?
 We're still lacking plenty of drivers: WiFi, Bluetooth LE, GPS, Audio, ...

-Probably better to start as a Feature Phone (or LoRa Communication) and build up.
+Probably better to start as a Feature Phone (or LoRa Communicator) and build up.

 Let's talk about PinePhone's LTE Modem...